-- 1. In your own words, explain the relationship of data (collecting and analyzing) to the research process.
-(Refer to Figure 1.1.) - 2.
+In your own words, explain the relationship of data (collecting and analyzing) to the research process.
+(Refer to Figure 1.1.)

 Construct potential hypotheses or research questions to relate the variables in each of the following examples.
-Also, write a brief statement explaining why you believe there is a relationship between the variables as specified in your hypotheses. - a.
-Political party and support of the Affordable Care Act - b.
-Income and race/ethnicity - c.
-The crime rate and the number of police in a city - d.
-Life satisfaction and marital status - e.
-Age and support for marijuana legalization - f.
-Care of elderly parents and ethnicity - 3.
-Determine the level of measurement for each of the following variables: - a.
-The number of people in your statistics class - b.
-The percentage of students who are first-generation college students at your school - c.
-The name of each academic major offered in your college - d.
-The rating of the overall quality of a textbook, on a scale from "Excellent" to "Poor" - e.
-The type of transportation a person takes to school (e.g., bus, walk, car) - f.
-The number of hours you study for a statistics exam - g.
-The rating of the overall quality of your campus coffee shop, on a scale from "Excellent" to "Poor"
+Also, write a brief statement explaining why you believe there is a relationship between the variables as specified in your hypotheses.

+Political party and support of a U.S.-Mexico border wall

+Income and race/ethnicity

+The crime rate and the number of police in a city

+Life satisfaction and marital status

+Age and support for marijuana legalization

+Care of elderly parents and ethnicity

+Determine the level of measurement for each of the following variables:

+The number of people in your statistics class

+The percentage of students who are first-generation college students at your school

+The name of each academic major offered in your college

+The rating of the overall quality of a textbook, on a scale from "excellent" to "poor"

+The type of transportation a person takes to school (e.g., bus, walk, car)

+The number of hours you study for a statistics exam

+The rating of the overall quality of your campus coffee shop, on a scale from "excellent" to "poor"

-- 4. For each of the variables in Exercise 3 that you classified as interval-ratio, identify whether it is discrete or continuous. - 5.
+For each of the variables in Exercise 3 that you classified as interval-ratio, identify whether it is discrete or continuous.

 Why do you think men and women, on average, do not earn the same amount of money?
 Develop your own theory to explain the difference.
 Use three independent variables in your theory, with annual income as your dependent variable.
-Construct hypotheses to link each independent variable with your dependent variable. - 6.
+Construct hypotheses to link each independent variable with your dependent variable.

 For each of the following examples, indicate whether it involves the use of descriptive or inferential statistics.
-Justify your answer. - a.
-The number of unemployed people in the United States - Determining students' opinion about the quality of food at the cafeteria based on a sample of 100 students - c.
-The national incidence of breast cancer among Asian women - d.
-Conducting a study to determine the rating of the quality of a new smartphone, gathered from 1,000 new buyers - e.
-The average GPA of various majors (e.g., sociology, psychology, English) at your university - f.
-The change in the number of immigrants coming to the United States from Southeast Asian countries between 2010 and 2015 - 7.
-Adela García-Aracil (2007)13 identified how several factors affected the earnings of young European higher education graduates.
+Justify your answer.

+The number of unemployed people in the United States

+Determining students' opinion about the quality of food at the cafeteria based on a sample of 100 students

+The national incidence of breast cancer among Asian women

+Conducting a study to determine the rating of the quality of a new smartphone, gathered from 1,000 new buyers

+The average GPA of various majors (e.g., sociology, psychology, English) at your university

+The change in the number of immigrants coming to the United States from Southeast Asian countries between 2010 and 2015

+Adela García-Aracil (2007)12 identified how several factors affected the earnings of young European higher-education graduates.
 Based on data from several EU (European Union) countries, her statistical models included the following variables: annual income (actual dollars), gender (male or female), the number of hours worked per week (actual hours), and years of education (actual years) for each graduate.
-She also identified each graduate by current job title (senior officials and managers, professionals, technicians, clerks, or service workers). - a.
-What is García-Aracil's dependent variable? - Identify two independent variables in her research.
-Identify the level of measurement for each. - c.
+She also identified each graduate by current job title (senior officials and managers, professionals, technicians, clerks, or service workers).

+What is García-Aracil's dependent variable?

+Identify two independent variables in her research.
+Identify the level of measurement for each.

 Based on her research, García-Aracil can predict the annual income for other young graduates with similar work experiences and characteristics like the graduates in her sample.
 Is this an application of descriptive or inferential statistics?
+Explain.

-Explain. - 8.
-Construct measures of political participation at the nominal, ordinal, and interval-ratio levels.
+Construct measures of political participation at the nominal, ordinal, and intervalratio levels.
 (Hint: You can use behaviors such as voting frequency or political party membership.)
-Discuss the advantages and disadvantages of each. - 9.
+Discuss the advantages and disadvantages of each.

 Variables can be measured according to more than one level of measurement.
 For the following variables, identify at least two levels of measurement.
 Is one level of measurement better than another?
+Explain.

-Explain. - a.
-Individual age - b.
-Annual income - c.
-Religiosity - d.
-Student performance - e.
-Social class - f.
-Number of children
+Individual age Annual income Religiosity Student performance Social class Number of children